Okra: Origin and distribution

+Cultivation

 Abelmoschus esculentus is cultivated throughout the tropical and warm temperate regions of the world for its fibrous fruits or pods containing round, white seeds.
 It is among the most heat- and drought-tolerant vegetable species in the world and will tolerate soils with heavy clay and intermittent moisture, but frost can damage the pods.
 In cultivation, the seeds are soaked overnight prior to planting to a depth of 1–2 cm.
 It prefers a soil temperature of at least 20 C for germination, which occurs between six days (soaked seeds) and three weeks.
 As a tropical plant, it also requires a lot of sunlight, and it should also be cultivated in soil that has a pH between 5.8 and 7, ideally on the acidic side.
 Seedlings require ample water.
-The seed pods rapidly become fibrous and woody and, to be edible as a vegetable, must be harvested when immature, usually within a week after pollination.
-The first harvest will typically be ready about 2 months after planting, and it will be approximately 2-3 in long.
+The seed pods rapidly become fibrous and woody and, to be edible as a vegetable, must be harvested when immature, usually within a week of pollination.
+The first harvest will typically be ready about 2 months after planting, and the pods will be approximately 2-3 in long.

 The most common disease afflicting the okra plant is verticillium wilt, often causing a yellowing and wilting of the leaves.
 Other diseases include powdery mildew in dry tropical regions, leaf spots, yellow mosaic and root-knot nematodes.
 Resistance to yellow mosaic virus in A. esculentus was transferred through a cross with Abelmoschus manihot and resulted in a new variety called Parbhani kranti.

-In the United States much of the supply is grown in Florida, especially around Dade in southern Florida.
+In the U.S. much of the supply is grown in Florida, especially around Dade in southern Florida.
 Okra is grown throughout the state to some degree, so okra is available ten months of the year.
 Yields range from less than 18,000 lb/acre to over 30,000 lb/acre.
 Wholesale prices can go as high as $18/bushel which is 0.60 $/lb.
 The Regional IPM Centers provide integrated pest management plans for use in the state.

 Production

-In 2021, world production of okra was over 10.8 million tonnes, led by India (about 60%), Nigeria (about 18%), and Mali (over 6%); see table.
+In 2023, world production of okra was 11.5 million tonnes, led by India with 62% of the total, and Nigeria and Mali as secondary producers (table).